 (It can be very easy to fall into a false sense of security with overly simplistic load tests due to having inadequate data at the specification stage.
 What can be especially frustrating is testing that returns great results under test conditions but finding out that this is not backed up by user experience with a site that does not deliver the same performance in reality.
 If you are looking to your data for capacity planning then it is vital you that really do have realistic results.)

-Going Above The Treeline – go beyond ‘Concurrent User’ vagueness
+Go beyond ‘Concurrent User’ vagueness

 Another thing to consider when looking to develop “reality based metrics” is the old measure of “concurrent users” in load testing, and this may be a measure you still find yourself getting asked for.
 However, concurrent users as a standalone number doesn’t really mean all that much!